tsion/middleearth/drafts/Conditions.md

 of restarts are just names, not necessarily the names of condition classes.
 In general, a restart name should describe the action the restart takes.
-In `parseLogFile`, you can call the restart `skipLogEntry` since that's what it does.
+In `parseLogFile`, you can call the restart `SkipLogEntry` since that's what it does.
 The new version will look like this:

+    SkipLogEntry: class extends Restart {}

     parseLogFile: func (file: File) -> ArrayList<LogEntry> {
         entries := ArrayList<LogEntry> new()
         file eachLine(|line|
             try {
                 entries add(parseLogEntry(line))
-            } restart "skipLogEntry" {}
+            } restart SkipLogEntry {}
         )
         entries
     }